alyfjanmohamed/CS6741_replication/README.md

 ### Evaluation
 The paper identifies that their methodology is successful because their DRONE network has similar performance to the baseline (<3% difference).
 My medium model (which corresponds to the same level of rank reduction) shows similar results across the benchmarks.
 Therefore, I believe I was successful replicating their results from this table.
 In addition, I show that more aggressive rank reduction methods can preserve performance across some (but not all) benchmarks.

-### Summary of methods/code
+### Summary of Code
-1) Storing model inputs: wikipedia paragraphs dataset, # paragraphs, # representations saved, code can be found in notebook XX
+1) Storing model inputs: To generate sample inputs to each layer, I used the [abokbot/wikipedia-first-paragraph](https://huggingface.co/datasets/abokbot/wikipedia-first-paragraph) dataset.
+I sample 5000 paragraphs and gave it to the model, storing 5000 randomly selected inputs for each layer.
+The code can be found in notebook XX
-2) Reducing rank of matrices: Using representations from part 1, iteratively fit the model, code can be found in notebook XX
+2) Reducing rank of matrices: I followed the paper's procedure for finding low-rank representations for the weight matrices given the inputs saved from the previous section.
+The code can be found in notebook XX
-3) Evaluation: using run_glue.py from huggingface, code can be found in notebook XX I consulted ChatGPT to write some of the code in the notebooks.
+3) Evaluation: Finally, for evaluation, I used [run_glue.py](https://github.com/huggingface/transformers/blob/main/examples/pytorch/text-classification/run_glue.py) from huggingface.
+The code can be found in notebook XX
+I consulted ChatGPT to write some of the code in the notebooks.

 ### Final Project Plan